Americans proceed with holiday plans despite Omicron surge | Health

 Millions of Americans are pushing ahead with holidays that include cross-country flights, busy tourist attractions and indoor dining, even as the surge in COVID-19 infections fueled by the Omicron variant forces them to adapt some plans on the fly.
 Debbie Rodriguez said she thought "long and hard" about canceling this year's family Christmas trip to New York City before opting last-minute on Thursday to travel from Houston.

-Millions of Americans are pushing ahead with holidays that include cross-country flights, busy tourist attractions and indoor dining, even as the surge in COVID-19 infections fueled by the Omicron variant forces them to adapt some plans on the fly.

-Debbie Rodriguez said she thought "long and hard" about canceling this year's family Christmas trip to New York City before opting last-minute on Thursday to travel from Houston.
 "We just decided we're not going to live in fear," said Rodriguez, 48, as she waited for luggage at New York's LaGuardia airport with her husband and two children.
+Rodriguez said her fully vaccinated family had planned to see the Rockettes' Christmas show before it was canceled due to the COVID outbreak, so they will instead check out landmarks including the Statue of Liberty and Central Park.

 Illinois, Maryland, Massachusetts, New Jersey, New York and Ohio all set one-day records for new cases this week, according to the Reuters tally.
 U.S. health officials have said people who are fully vaccinated should feel comfortable proceeding with holiday travel and family gatherings.
 They warned those who are unvaccinated are at higher risk of getting seriously ill or dying from the virus.